-Is AMAT a good stock to buy?
-Applied Materials, Inc. (NASDAQ:AMAT) investors should pay attention to a decrease in hedge fund interest of late.
-Applied Materials, Inc. (NASDAQ:AMAT) was in 73 hedge funds’ portfolios at the end of June.
+Is Applied Materials, Inc. (NASDAQ:AMAT) a buy here?
+Investors who are in the know were in a bearish mood.
+The number of long hedge fund bets went down by 5 lately.
+Applied Materials, Inc. (NASDAQ:AMAT) was in 68 hedge funds’ portfolios at the end of September.
 The all time high for this statistic is 78.
-There were 78 hedge funds in our database with AMAT holdings at the end of March.
-Our calculations also showed that AMAT isn’t among the 30 most popular stocks among hedge funds (click for Q2 rankings).
+Our calculations also showed that AMAT isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings).

 At Insider Monkey, we scour multiple sources to uncover the next great investment idea.
-For example, lithium mining is one of the fastest growing industries right now, so we are checking out stock pitches like this emerging lithium stock.
-We go through lists like the 10 best EV stocks to pick the next Tesla that will deliver a 10x return.
+For example, lithium prices have more than doubled over the past year, so we go through lists like the 10 best EV stocks to pick the next Tesla that will deliver a 10x return.
 Even though we recommend positions in only a tiny fraction of the companies we analyze, we check out as many stocks as we can.
-We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
-You can subscribe to our free daily newsletter on our homepage.
-With all of this in mind let’s analyze the latest hedge fund action encompassing Applied Materials, Inc. (NASDAQ:AMAT).
+With all of this in mind we’re going to go over the new hedge fund action regarding Applied Materials, Inc. (NASDAQ:AMAT).

 Do Hedge Funds Think AMAT Is A Good Stock To Buy Now?

-At second quarter’s end, a total of 73 of the hedge funds tracked by Insider Monkey were long this stock, a change of -6% from one quarter earlier.
-On the other hand, there were a total of 58 hedge funds with a bullish position in AMAT a year ago.
-With hedgies’ sentiment swirling, there exists a few key hedge fund managers who were adding to their holdings meaningfully (or already accumulated large positions).
+Heading into the fourth quarter of 2021, a total of 68 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -7% from the previous quarter.
+By comparison, 59 hedge funds held shares or bullish call options in AMAT a year ago.
+With hedge funds’ capital changing hands, there exists an “upper tier” of notable hedge fund managers who were boosting their holdings substantially (or already accumulated large positions).

-Among these funds, Generation Investment Management held the most valuable stake in Applied Materials, Inc. (NASDAQ:AMAT), which was worth $630.7 million at the end of the second quarter.
-On the second spot was Cantillon Capital Management which amassed $531.4 million worth of shares.
-Matrix Capital Management, Fisher Asset Management, and Polar Capital were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
-In terms of the portfolio weights assigned to each position Glaxis Capital Management allocated the biggest weight to Applied Materials, Inc. (NASDAQ:AMAT), around 12.98% of its 13F portfolio.
-Breakline Capital is also relatively very bullish on the stock, dishing out 10.4 percent of its 13F equity portfolio to AMAT.
+More specifically, Generation Investment Management was the largest shareholder of Applied Materials, Inc. (NASDAQ:AMAT), with a stake worth $563 million reported as of the end of September.
+Trailing Generation Investment Management was Cantillon Capital Management, which amassed a stake valued at $472.3 million.
+Fisher Asset Management, Matrix Capital Management, and Citadel Investment Group were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
+In terms of the portfolio weights assigned to each position Glaxis Capital Management allocated the biggest weight to Applied Materials, Inc. (NASDAQ:AMAT), around 22.69% of its 13F portfolio.
+Noked Capital is also relatively very bullish on the stock, earmarking 10.7 percent of its 13F equity portfolio to AMAT.

-Let’s go over hedge fund activity in other stocks – not necessarily in the same industry as Applied Materials, Inc. (NASDAQ:AMAT) but similarly valued.
-We will take a look at Raytheon Technologies Corp (NYSE:RTX), Goldman Sachs Group, Inc. (NYSE:GS), Toronto-Dominion Bank (NYSE:TD), JD.Com Inc (NASDAQ:JD), American Tower Corporation (NYSE:AMT), Sony Group Corp (NYSE:SONY), and Target Corporation (NYSE:TGT).
-This group of stocks’ market valuations resemble AMAT’s market valuation.
+Let’s now take a look at hedge fund activity in other stocks – not necessarily in the same industry as Applied Materials, Inc. (NASDAQ:AMAT) but similarly valued.
+These stocks are Pinduoduo Inc. (NASDAQ:PDD), General Electric Company (NYSE:GE), Diageo plc (NYSE:DEO), JD.Com Inc (NASDAQ:JD), CVS Health Corporation (NYSE:CVS), Target Corporation (NYSE:TGT), and Anheuser-Busch InBev SA/NV (NYSE:BUD).
+This group of stocks’ market valuations are similar to AMAT’s market valuation.